Fan Fiction, Sex Gods and Single Girls

 "Ohmygod!
 Really?"
-Renee's screech was on the shaky, emotional side.
+Renee's screech was an emotional one.

 Bella exhaled a little laugh.
-"Yeah," she said, nodding.
-She looked at Edward as she spoke.
+"Yeah."
+She nodded, looking at Edward as she spoke.
 "It's just so nice to come home and have dinner together and spend the evening together.
 And it would make so much more sense if we had the same place.
 It's stupid really, because we live right across the street from each other, but we just want to be…together."

 "I completely understand, Bella.
 I just knew things were going to be serious quickly between you two!
 So what do you need from me?
 How can I help with Thanksgiving?"

 "Say no more.
 I'll deal with him and don't you worry.
 He'll come around.
 He just wants to know you're safe and sound.
 But I have faith in Edward.
 I can tell he's a good man.
 You wouldn't feel the way you do about him if he wasn't.
 You've always been so sensible—like your father—so I know Edward is the real deal.
 He's the one, isn't he?"